kaittremblay/board-manual/directors-of-the-board.md

 ### Maintain confidentiality

-Keep all sensitive (financial, personal, etc.) information in your custody or control by virtue of your position as a Director between you and your fellow Directors.
+Keep all sensitive (financial, personal, etc.) information in your custody or control by virtue of your position as a Director between you and your fellow Directors

 ### Be diligent and proactive

-Always act in the best interest of DMG and becoming as reasonably informed as possible with all aspects of its operations.
-To fulfill this duty, each Director is expected to:
+Always act in the best interest of DMG and become as reasonably informed as possible with all aspects of its operations.

     * Review the agenda and supporting material in advance of each meeting
     * Regularly attend meetings of the Board and committees to which the Director is appointed